-Expanded Application of Lobbying Act
+Expanded Application of NYS Lobbying Act

-The Governor has proposed redefining the Lobbying Act's definition of municipality to cover all governmental subdivisions with a population greater than 5,000, and school districts of any size.
-If the proposal is adopted as part of the budget, effective immediately, any individual or entity that expends more than \$5,000 attempting to influence legislation, regulation, procurement, or certain other enumerated activities by a local government with a population of more than 5,000, or any of those actions by a school district, will be required to register with and disclose the activity to State Joint Commission on Public Ethics (JCOPE).
+Effective upon the Governor's formal approval of the bill, the Lobbying Act's definition of municipality is amended to include all governmental subdivisions - including school districts - with a population greater than 5,000.
+Any individual or entity that expends more than \$5,000 attempting to influence legislation, regulation, procurement, or certain other enumerated activities by a local government with a population of more than 5,000 is now required to register with and disclose the activity to State Joint Commission on Public Ethics (JCOPE).

-Current Application of Lobbying Act to Local Governments
+Previous Application of Lobbying Act to Local Governments